fogus/spiel/pyramidenspiel/quux/README.markdown

 Placement phase
 ---------------

-On each player's turn they may place a pyramid of their color on any legal space on the board.
+On each player's turn they may place a pyramid of their color on any legal cell on the board.
 The constraints for placement are as follows:

  * You may place a pyramid of any valid size.